noidexe/godot-version-manager/README.md

 **Q: How is this different from Hourglass or Godot Manager?**

 A: [Hourglass](https://hourglass.jwestman.net/) is a much more mature and featureful project which also does project management.
 Maybe the only advantage GVM has is that it also downloads news snippets from the official website :) [Godot Manager](https://github.com/eumario/godot-manager) seems to be a pretty mature and featureful alternative too.
+A new (Aug 2023) alternative is [Godots](https://github.com/MakovWait/godots)

 **Q: Why do you scrape godotengine.org/news instead or fetching the RSS feed?**